pencilzhang/MAC-light-field-saliency-net/README.md

 ﻿# LFNet-light-field-saliency-net

-We release the Caffe code of [Light Field Saliency Detection with Deep Convolutional Networks](XXXX).
+We release the code of [Light Field Saliency Detection with Deep Convolutional Networks](XXXX), built on top of the  [DeepLab v2-Caffe codebase](https://bitbucket.org/aquariusjay/deeplab-public-ver2/src/master/).

 ## Reference